dokumentacion/planaria/use.md

 ## Portable Applications

 When you store your app on Bitcoin, you effectively have an app that can fork or evolve while preserving the state.
-This is simple because all you need to do to fork an app is take the Planaria code, make a few modifications, and deploy it.
+This is simple because all you need to do to fork an app is to take the Planaria code, make a few modifications, and deploy it.
 Then get people to join your fork.

 This can be used to implement: